Gdoc/Admin

 The pattern of rising divorce rates, followed by a plateau or fall in some countries (particularly richer countries) might be partially explained by the differences in divorce rates across cohorts, and the delay in marriage we see in younger couples today.

-The share of marriages ending in divorce
+The share of marriages ending in divorce by year of marriage

-Trends in crude divorce rates give us a general overview of how many divorces happen each year but need to be interpreted with caution.
+Trends in crude divorce rates give us a general overview of how many divorces happen each year, but they need to be interpreted with caution.
 First, crude rates mix a large number of cohorts – both older and young couples; and second, they do not account for how the number of marriages is changing.

-To understand how patterns of divorce are changing it is more helpful to look at the percentage of marriages that end in divorce and look in more detail at these patterns by cohort.
+To understand how patterns of divorce are changing it is more helpful to look at the percentage of marriages that end in divorce, and look at these patterns by cohort.

 Here we see that for all three lines, the overall pattern is similar: